js-girls/workshop/docs/level0/00-exercises.md

   * Try to use an "if", reading a user input.
 [Solution](http://codepen.io/daldosso/pen/gPJMPo?editors=1011)

 * Step 04
   * Write a list of friends using an array and innerHTML.
 [Solution](http://codepen.io/daldosso/pen/obRdMa?editors=1010)
+  * Write a list of friends with a remove button.
+[Solution](http://codepen.io/daldosso/pen/dGBqXZ?editors=0010)

+* Step 05
+  * Write a onclick event for the remove buttons.
+[Solution](http://codepen.io/daldosso/pen/dGBqXZ?editors=0010)
+  * In the onclick event use the console to write the clicked email.
+[Solution](http://codepen.io/daldosso/pen/RrzYKJ?editors=0011)